gulam101/LightPad/README.md

 Planned features for next few builds:
 * *Better interfaces*
 * *Improved performance*

+* *What I learnt*

+When I created this project I was new to C#.
+I leanrt a lot of new things that I can use for any project.
+I learnt how to maintain the code and make it easier to read so that if I come back later I could understand what the code does.
+I managed to develop my knowledge on some simple shortcuts that would reduce the time for development.
+I also started planning what I would do using Trello board.
+Using Trello board made planning simple and easy to follow what I was going to fix/add for this project.

 During this design I learnt how to write cleaner code using C#.
 I also learnt about the access modifiers and what they could do to each class.
 I also made the code simple and refined it after every commit.
 I learned more about the interfaces and how they actually work.